Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-Every new artificial vertex when it is born is {\it inactive}.
-Whenever the flow reaches an inactive artificial vertex we shall think of this vertex becoming active and belonging to the flow cluster from which this artificial vertex was reached.
-Let $\A_t^{\sss(i)}$ denote the set of active artificial vertices corresponding to flow cluster $i=1,2$ at time $t$ and let $\A_t = \A_t^{\sss(1)} \cup \A_t^{\sss(2)}$ be the set of artificial vertices.
-For $k\geq 1$, we let \eqn{ T_{k}^{n,*} := \inf\{t: |\A_t|= k\} } be the time of activation of the $k^{\rm th}$ artificial vertex.
-Note that, as before, in this construction edges exist only between vertices in $[n]$ and artificial vertices, no edges exist between artificial vertices.
+Every new artificial vertex when it is born is \textit{inactive}.
+Whenever the flow reaches an inactive artificial\vadjust{\goodbreak} vertex we shall think of this vertex becoming active and belonging to the flow cluster from which this artificial vertex was reached.
+Let $\A_t^{(i)}$ denote the set of active artificial vertices corresponding to flow cluster $i=1,2$ at time $t$ and let $\A_t = \A_t^{(1)} \cup\A_t^{(2)}$ be the set of artificial vertices.
+For $k\geq1$, we let

+be the time of activation of the $k$th artificial vertex.
+Note that, as before, edges exist only between vertices in $[n]$ and artificial vertices in this construction, no edges exist between artificial vertices.

-(b) {\bf Activation of artificial vertices:} Note that the flow will eventually reach inactive artificial vertices.
-When this happens say that {\it activation} happens.
-This happens at times $T_k^{n,*}$ via an edge from a vertex in $\SWG_{T_k^{n,*}} \subseteq [n]$ to an inactive artificial vertex $d_k\geq n+1$ from one of the two flow clusters.
-When an artificial vertex gets activated, it belongs to the flow cluster that activates it and so do all its {\it descendants} (the notion of a descendant is defined below).
+(b) \textit{Activation of artificial vertices}: The flow will eventually reach inactive artificial vertices.
+When this happens say that \textit{activation} happens.
+This happens at times $T_k^{n,*}$ via an edge from a vertex in $\SWG_{T_k^{n,*}} \subseteq[n]$ to an inactive artificial vertex $d_k\geq n+1$ from one of the two flow clusters.
+When an artificial vertex gets activated, it belongs to the flow cluster that activates it and so do all its \textit{descendants} (the notion of a descendant is defined below).
 Suppose that at this time, the set of artificial vertices (active and inactive) is $\{n+1, n+2,\ldots, n+j({T_k^{n,*}})\}$.
 As described above, this inactive artificial vertex is replaced by a new inactive artificial vertex with appropriate edges and edge lengths.

-Further at this time, start the CTBP $\tilBP_k(\cdot)$ with $d_k$ as the ancestor.
-The vertices born in this branching process have no relation to the flow on $\KK_n$ and associated inactive vertices.
-For time $t>T_{k}^{n,*}$ we shall call all the vertices in $\tilBP_k$ other than $d_k$ the \emph{descendants of vertex $d_k$}.
+Further, at this time, start the CTBP $\tilBP_k(\cdot)$ with $d_k$ as the ancestor.
+The vertices born in this branching process have no relation to the flow on~$\KK_n$ and associated inactive vertices.
+At time $t>T_{k}^{n,*},$ we shall call all the vertices in $\tilBP _k$ other than $d_k$ the \emph{descendants of vertex $d_k$}.